Customer Experience: Energy Monitoring With the Solar-Ready EYEFI-4

 We started researching to figure out if there was a way we could better understand our home’s energy usage and collect data that would help us find more efficiencies.
-When we learned about the Eyedro system and the cloud-based energy monitoring service they offered, we knew it was exactly what we were looking for.
+When we learned about the Eyedro solar-ready energy meter and the cloud-based energy monitoring service they offered, we knew it was exactly what we were looking for.

 Benefits of Energy Monitoring

 We have been using the Eyedro solar energy monitoring system for about a year and a half, and the insights it provided have been very eye-opening.
 I loaded up the MyEyedro mobile site on my phone, and looking at the live-demand real-time data, I walked around my home turning on lights and appliances to see how they affected overall electricity consumption, and how much electricity they were using.

 In our bathroom, for example, we have a vanity light with six bulbs in it.
 It was still using the incandescent bulbs we had inherited from the previous homeowners, and we figured we would just replace them with LED bulbs as they burnt out.
 When I turned on the light, the indicator on the MyEyedro app shot up by 600W – I had no idea these old bulbs were 100 watts each.
 That meant that for the past 8 years, when we’d had that light on for about an hour per day, those shockingly inefficient bulbs had burned through 1,752 kWh of electricity and on average that single light fixture had cost us about $158.

 One light fixture, for one hour, in one room of our home, cost us a week’s worth of groceries for our family of four.